Baby Red Around Eyes: Causes, Home Remedies, And Treatment

 4. Can a baby’s red eyes indicate a food allergy?

-Yes, food allergies may cause red, itchy, and watery eyes.
+Yes, food allergies may cause red, itchy, and watery eyes in babies.
 Other accompanying symptoms may include sneezing, blocked or runny nose, itchy skin rash, and wheezing or coughing (14).

 Redness around a baby’s eye may be concerning for any parent.
 Redness may occur due to something as simple as rubbing or scratching to something more serious.
 Your doctor may help you diagnose the underlying cause, if any.
 Do not try home remedies without consulting your doctor because the eyes are a vital organ.
 The redness mostly subsides by itself in a few days.
 If you notice accompanying signs such as fever or swelling that does not reduce or worsen, you should consult a pediatrician to rule out other infections.